AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/cancel-the-a-b-test.md

 # Cancel the A/B Test {#cancel-the-a-b-test}

-If you've&nbsp; [added an A/B testing](add-an-a-b-test.md) to your email program and have decided you no longer want it, it is easily undone.
+If you've  [added an A/B testing](add-an-a-b-test.md) to your email program and have decided you no longer want it, it is easily undone.
 Here's how.

 1. Go to **Marketing Activities**.